 Up until the nineteenth century, that was also how we lived.
 In alignment with the movement of the sun.
 But then trains challenged everything.
 To be more precise, the introduction of their timetables that led to the introduction of international standard times.

-In 1884, the representatives of twenty-six nations met in Washington DC and implemented a universal time system.13 They divided the world into twenty-four time zones and set time zero to the local sun time at the Royal Observatory in Greenwich, a place close to London.
+In 1884, the representatives of twenty-six nations met in Washington DC and implemented a universal time system.

 This is the system we use today.
 For example, Pacific Time is also known as “GMT-8.”
 GMT stands for Greenwich Mean Time, and the number behind indicates the time difference. “-8” means that this time is 8 hours behind the time in Greenwich.
 Or that the sun needs 8 more hours to travel from Greenwich to this place.
 At least in theory.